 - If you find that your Koi pond has excessive algal growth which can decrease your ability to see your fish, then there are several ways to manage the algae in your pond.
 You can choose to either tint the pond water, which will reduce the ability of the algae to gather sunlight, or you can add just a slight amount of salt in the pond, but only if you do not have other plants growing that don’t have some salt tolerance.

 - Low oxygen levels can certainly be one of the leading causes of the death of Koi fish.
 Unfortunately, many people do not realize that they are having this issue until it is too late.
-Adding plants or a small fountain or waterfall to your pond should create sufficient oxygen and flow to keep your fish alive and happy.
+Adding plants, air stones or a small fountain or waterfall to your pond should create sufficient oxygen and flow to keep your fish alive and happy.

 - High pH levels and high bacteria levels can all contribute to the death of fish.
 Koi ponds may have a pH range between 6.8 to 8.2 but 7.0 to 7.5 is really ideal.
 There will most likely be natural daily swings of pH of a small amount but that is not something to be concerned about as long as they are small.
 The concern becomes big swings in a short time or generally pH levels that are outside the acceptable range causing koi skin to become vulnerable to bacterial infection.
 Two main solutions to keeping pH levels in check are regular testing and if need be adjustments via buffers and acids.
 In short, buffers will increase pH while the addition of acids will reduce pH.